 It was to be my first time in a pod.
-I had prayed in the car beforehand, because I was nervous.
-I’d been in the jail before, but only in the all-purpose meeting rooms where we conducted chapel services.
-Tonight I had been invited to accompany one of the chaplains into a housing pod where inmates spent most of their time.
+I had prayed in the car, in the parking lot, beforehand—because I was nervous.
+I’d been in the jail before, but only in the all-purpose meeting rooms where chapel services were conducted.
+Tonight I had been invited to accompany one of the chaplains into a housing pod, where inmates spent most of their time.
 The pods are large indoor areas; very sterile, white and brightly lit.
-Recessed into the walls, on two levels, are the metal-doored cells.
-The open floor area in the middle of the pod contains foldable tables with attached stools (so that they can’t be thrown or used as weapons).
+Within each pod, recessed into the walls on two levels, are metal-doored cells.
+The open floor area in the middle of the pod contains foldable tables with attached stools (affixed so that they can’t be thrown or used as weapons).
 A communal TV hangs from one wall, out of reach.
 In the center of the pod is a high-tech desk where the corrections officer keeps an eye on things.
-In one corner is a glassed in area about the size of a conference room, but lacking a table.
-It resembles an aquarium and provides respite from the constant noise echoing through the pod.
+In one corner of the pod is a glassed-in room, about the size of a conference room, but lacking a table.
+The room resembles an aquarium, and provides some respite from the constant noise echoing throughout the pod.
 Inmates are sometimes taken into this room when a semi-private meeting is required, such as informing them of news regarding their case, or relaying an urgent family message, such as the death of a loved one.

-Each pod is a community unto itself.
-Different pods exist for different types of inmates: short-term, long-term, low-risk, high-risk, etc. The pods are connected by hallways.
-Entry into (and, needless to say, exit from) the pods is tightly controlled via cameras and electronic doors.
+Each pod is a self-contained community.
+Different pods exist for different types of inmates: short-term, long-term, low-risk, high-risk, etc. The pods are connected by secured hallways.
+Entry into and, needless to say, out from the pods is tightly controlled via cameras and electronic doors.

-Alexei, a pastor of a Russian congregation, and I are shadowing Chaplain Ron.
-Ron is a big teddybear of a man with a gregarious, easy-going manner.
-His modus operandi is to walk into a pod, circulate a little bit around the center of the room dispensing greetings, then sit down at an available table.
+Alexei, a pastor of a Russian congregation, and I are shadowing Chaplain Ron tonight.
+Ron leads us through a labyrinth of hallways to the “new wing” of the jail and ushers us into a minimum security pod.
+Ron is a big teddy-bear of a man with a gregarious, easy-going manner.
+His modus operandi, he explains, is to walk into a pod, circulate a little bit around the center of the room dispensing greetings, and then sit down at an available table.
 Before long, inmates will drift over, wanting to talk.
-Ron leads us through a labyrinth of hallways to the “new wing” of the jail and ushers us into a minimum security pod.
-We circulate and sit and before long we have six inmates at the table, plus Ron, Alexei and me.
+We circulate and sit and soon we have six inmates at the table, plus Ron, Alexei and me.
 Ron asks the officer in charge if we can move the group into the glass room in the corner of the pod.
 The officer gives his ok.

-We move into the smaller room and seat ourselves on grey plastic chairs in a circular formation.
-We begin talking about Jesus and particularly about how when we feel overwhelmed and not in control of our situation, we can rest in Jesus.
+We move into the smaller room and seat ourselves in a circular formation on lightweight grey plastic chairs with rounded corners.
+We begin talking about Jesus and about how when we feel overwhelmed and not in control of our situation, we can rest in Jesus.
 I bring up the story of the two men on either side of Jesus at the crucifixion: One was bitterly cursing his fate while the other put his trust in Jesus.
-Suddenly Ron stands up and says, “Well Danny, I’m going to take Alexei to some other pods to see if we can find some Russian speakers who he can minister to.
+Suddenly Ron stands up and says, “Well Danny, I’m going to take Alexei to some other pods to see if we can find some Russian speakers who would like to talk to him.
 I’ll come back for you in a little while.”
+Ron and Alexei leave.